grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 {{< figure src="/static/img/docs/time-series-panel/time_series_small_example.png" max-width="1200px" alt="Time series" >}}

 {{< admonition type="note" >}}
 You can migrate from the legacy Graph visualization to the time series visualization.
-To migrate, open the panel and click the **Migrate** button in the side pane.
+To migrate, open the panel and click the **Migrate** button in the side panel.
 {{< /admonition >}}

 ## Configure a time series visualization

-The following video guides you through the creation steps and common customizations of time series visualizations and is great for beginners:
+The following video guides you through the creation steps and common customizations of time series visualizations, and is great for beginners:

 {{< youtube id="RKtW87cPxsw" >}}